-Ok so maybe you don’t fall into any of those categories, don’t worry I have more recommendations for various potential issues.
+And maybe you don’t fall into any of those categories, don’t worry I have more recommendations for various potential issues!
+Keep reading!

 If you really want to get specific in targeting your gut strains, you can take a stool test to see exactly what bugs you have and which ones you’re lacking.
 I use the GI Map in my practice.
 You can see a sample report here: Sample GI Map Report.
 Once your results are in hand, you can supplement based on what is lacking in your gut specifically.
 If you're interested in working with me to get your health back on track using a GI Map, you can find more information on my website under “Work with Me": "One on One Coaching".
 You can fill out an application to work with me here: HEAL FROM WITHIN.

 In a study entitled “Probiotics for prevention and treatment of respiratory tract infections in children”, the research discussed the importance of S boulardii, Lactobacillus rhamnosus GG, and Lactobacillus reuteri.
 So those are a few strains you can search for if your child has frequent respiratory tract infections.
 You can find any of these strains on my Wellevate dispensary HERE.